enoola/simple-react-command-server/README.md

 `npm run dev2steps`

 ## Using the project
-at the point the server should be launched
+at that point the server should be launched
 `npm run dev`

-### Curl is practical as well
+### Query server wuth curl command line tool
-  I assume you have curl installed, if not look at the "From a browser" section We know the server is accessible by querying : http://{HTTP_SERVER_FQDN}:{HTTP_SERVER_PORT}/ Remember editing .env.local file, well time to remember those value from my values, mentionned before:
+  I assume you have curl installed, if not look at the "From a browser" section We know the server is accessible by querying : `http://{HTTP_SERVER_FQDN}:{HTTP_SERVER_PORT}/` Remember editing `.env.local` file, well time to remember those value from my values, mentionned before:
     ```env
     HTTP_SERVER_FQDN='localhost'